-RIVERSIDE, Calif. — A California federal judge on April 19 said a Native American tribe has standing to seek declaratory relief for pore space under its reservation, but said the tribe lacks standing to assert a claim for quantification of how much groundwater it has a right to or to assert that the water must be of a certain quality (Agua Caliente Band of Cahuilla Indians v.
-Coachella Valley Water District, et al., No. 13-00883, C.D.
+RIVERSIDE, Calif. — A California federal judge on Aug.
+14 denied a motion by the United States to reconsider his ruling that a Native American tribe lacks standing to assert a claim for how much groundwater it is entitled to, saying the motion is a “thinly veiled attempt to relitigate the summary judgment motions” (Agua Caliente Band of Cahuilla Indians v.
+Coachella Valley Water District, et al., No. 13-00833, C.D.
 Calif.).

 New developments in the following multiplaintiff, interstate or notable water rights cases are marked in boldface type.